Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 Cons

-• Expensive for SMB and growth-stage ecommerce.
+• A heavyweight for most ecommerce, and expensive for SMB and growth-stage stores.

 • AI features cost extra and require configuration.

-Best for: Enterprise support organizations with 25+ agents and complex ticketing needs.
+Best for: enterprise support organizations with 25+ agents and complex ticketing needs.

 Freshchat (part of the Freshworks Customer Service Suite) is a credible alternative for B2B and SaaS teams that want chat plus ticketing without the Zendesk price tag.
 AI is delivered through the Freddy AI Agent add-on.